risavkarna/blog/ckcgsqzbv0026wps1btsx9j66.md

 The first one is from a 2019 ng-conf talk where he suggests that one should unsubscribe from all subscriptions reliably once we are done with them, typically in `ngOnDestroy`.

-It would be unfortunate to install his friend's `subsink` library just so you can add all subscriptions to it and then unsubscribe from the sink.
+It would be unfortunate to install his friend's `subsink` library just so you can add all subscriptions to it and then unsubscribe from all of the using a single unsubscribe to the sink.
 RxJS `Subscription` allows you to do this natively.
-Here's a code snippet from the  [Firebase RxJS guide](https://rxjs-dev.firebaseapp.com/guide/subscription) :
+Here's a code snippet from the [Firebase RxJS guide](https://rxjs-dev.firebaseapp.com/guide/subscription):

 ```JavaScript
 import { interval } from 'rxjs';